mswantek68/fabric-purview-domain-integration/README.md

 # Verify scan results
 # (Check Purview portal: Data Map → Sources → Fabric → Scans)
 ```

+**⚡ Best Practice**: Use `azd provision --preview` religiously!
+It validates your configuration, checks Bicep compilation, and shows resource changes without any risk.
+It would have caught the parameter issue instantly.

 ## 🤝 Contributing